EliasWR/FamilyTree/README.md

 The code documentation style is written in the following format:

 /// @what: Describing what the function does. \
 /// @bigO: Included where it is relevant to mathematically describe the limits of the functions. \
-/// @param Describes the parameters the function takes.\
+/// @param: Describes the parameters the function takes.\
-/// @returns Describes the return value of the function.\
+/// @returns: Describes the return value of the function.\
-/// @usage Describes where the function has been used in this project.\
+/// @usage: Describes where the function has been used in this project.\
-/// @example Show an example of how the function can be implemented.
+/// @example: Show an example of how the function can be implemented.

 ## Assumptions